jwong12/PizzaOrdering/README.md

-# Pizza Ordering APIs
+# PizzaO

-This web application lets users submit pizza orders and fetch the most recent orders from the database.
-This application uses Node.JS and REST API endpoints to perform CRUD operations in a MongoDB database.
-This project was written using ES6 Javascript features and Handlebars templating engine.
+A Node.JS web application to submit pizza orders, make customized DB queries about them and fetch recent orders.
+Accomplished complex schema design and faster queries by using MongoDB over SQL.
+Enforced the documents’ data types consistency by doing JSON Schema validation with the Mongoose library.
+Increased the reliability and scalability of the system by implementing REST API endpoints.

 ## Installation